Back to all posts

 B2B gated content - yay or nay?

 Gated content for B2B requires careful consideration.
 B2B audiences make important purchasing decisions and typically, the sales cycle is longer and the amount of money in question is usually higher.
-Your sales and marketing team need to carefully consider whether they should have gated or ungated content for this demographic.

 The sales cycle is more complex